fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-09-csharp.md

 app.Run();
 ```

-### Task 4: Update the MCP Client to send the API Key
+### Task 4: Update the MCP Client to Send the API Key

-Modify your MCP client created in a previous challenge to work with the MCP remote secured server
+Modify the MCP client from a previous challenge to include the API key when calling the secured remote server.

 ```csharp